16 Non-Candy Halloween Treats Kids Actually Love

 Light up Halloween night—and any kid’s face—with these Halloween-themed glow sticks.
-Way better than the regular straight-stick variety, these non-candy treats (which come in a 12-pack) feature glowing skulls, swords, tridents, jack-o’-lanterns, stars, and axes.
+Way better than the regular straight-stick variety, these non-candy treats (which come in a pack of 25) feature bat and spider designs in glowing orange, blue, and green.
 Trick-or-treaters will gladly pass up yet another handful of candy to get their mitts on these festive favors.
 Speaking of those traditional treats, don’t miss these 14 mind-blowing things you didn’t know about Halloween candy.

 Stamps are always a hit with kids, and this Halloween pack comes with 25 different designs, including pumpkins, ghosts, mummies, Frankenstein, witches, and more.
 Once the trick-or-treating is over, the little monsters who visited your house can use the stampers on cards, random artwork, their homework, and even themselves.
 (Don’t worry: The ink is non-toxic and washable.)

 You can’t go wrong with Play-Doh on Halloween or any other day.
 These 15 one-ounce containers come in orange, black, white, purple, and green.
 Not only will the trick-or-treaters’ parents love you for not adding more candy to the bucket, but they’ll also love you tomorrow when their kids have a post-Halloween activity to keep them happy and occupied.
 Another bonus: All of these non-candy treats let children with food allergies enjoy the holiday, too.
 This is how long Halloween candy is good for.